rasul-ai/Assignment_Data_Science/README.md

 ```

 ## Section 2: Data Exploration
-This section provides a basic exploration of the dataset, including displaying the first few rows, providing basic information, and generating summary statistics.
+This section provides a basic exploration of the dataset, including displaying the first few rows, providing basic information, shape of the dataset, generating summary statistics, counting missing values in each colum, checking the duplicate rows(if there is any).
+This information will help to understand the basic characteristics of a dataset.

 ```python
 # Displaying the first few rows of the dataset